Traditional Culture Experience

 Orochi

-A marvelous dance that breathes fire and tears the earth.
+An astonishing dance that breathes fire and splits the earth.

-The snake is said to symbolize a river flood, and the story is said to depict a conflict between humans and natural disasters.
+The serpent is said to symbolize a raging river in flood, and the story is often interpreted as a struggle between humans and the forces of nature.

-The “Hamada Iwami Kagura Orochi Bento” is a boxed lunch box made under the supervision of a food coordinator, using many of Shimane Prefecture's specialties such as turban shell, nodoguro, and Shimane wagyu beef.
+The “Hamada Iwami Kagura Orochi Bento” is a special bento created under the supervision of a food coordinator, featuring a generous selection of Shimane’s local specialties such as turban shell, nodoguro (blackthroat seaperch), and Shimane Wagyu beef.

 Mimata Onsen

-The hot water of beauty that has been loved for over 150 years.
+A beauty hot spring loved for over 150 years.

-Mimata Onsen has been loved by people for about 150 years and has long been known as “hot water for beautiful women.
-The secret is its alkaline spring water, which is gentle to the skin, and its rich mineral content.
-Recently, this hidden hot spring in the San'in region has been introduced on the Internet and SNS as “the best hot spring for beautiful skin in Japan” and “the supreme hot spring for skin regeneration.
-Enjoy the luxury of beauty and health at the same time in this historic and elegant hot spring resort.
+Mimata Onsen has been loved by visitors for around 150 years and has long been known as a “beauty hot spring.”
+The secret lies in its alkaline spring water, which is gentle on the skin, and its rich mineral content.
+In recent years, this hidden hot spring in the San’in region has gained attention online and on social media as “Japan’s best hot spring for beautiful skin” and “a supreme hot spring for skin renewal.”
+Enjoy a luxurious moment of relaxation, beauty, and wellness in this historic and charming hot spring town.

 Asahi Onsen

-Enjoy a relaxing moment in the gentle hot spring water that springs from the sangen.
+Enjoy a relaxing moment in the gentle hot spring waters nestled in the mountains.

-Asahi Onsen, nestled in the magnificent nature of the Chugoku Mountains, is a hot spring resort with beautiful seasonal scenery and gentle, soothing water.
+Asahi Onsen, surrounded by the majestic nature of the Chugoku Mountains, is a charming hot spring town known for its beautiful seasonal scenery and gentle, soothing waters.

-Visitors can enjoy the hot spring in the midst of seasonal scenery: cherry blossoms in spring, fireflies in summer, and a blanket of snow in winter.
-Please spend a special time here to relax from daily fatigue and refresh your body and mind.
+Visitors can enjoy the hot springs while taking in the changing seasons—cherry blossoms in spring, fireflies in summer, and a blanket of snow in winter.

-To purchase, please apply through one of the following travel agencies
+Please book through one of the travel agencies listed below.